Trioplane/Trioplane/README.md

 A guy that likes to code, play games and make art.

-- Discord: trplnr#0
+- @trplnr on Discord
-- Gmail: triopane30@gmail.com
+- @trplnr on Youtube

 <!---
 Trioplane/Trioplane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.